 Cultural and Social Anthropology

-The Doctorate in Cultural and Social Anthropology (DACS), the only one of its kind in Italy, is an SSD SDEA-01/A exclusive programme that trains researchers and professionals in demoethnoanthropological sciences, a body of knowledge that addresses the multiple cultural and social dimensions of human life from a comparative perspective, bringing together cultures, societies and human spheres that are considered distant and often antagonistic.
-DACS is characterised by dialogue between anthropological knowledge and the other human and social sciences.
+The Doctorate in Cultural and Social Anthropology (DACS) is the only programme of its kind in Italy exclusively dedicated to the anthropological sciences.
+It is designed to train researchers and professionals to examine the multifaceted cultural and social dimensions of human life through a comparative lens.
+By bridging cultures, societies, and spheres of human experience often viewed as distant or divergent, the programme fosters a vital dialogue between anthropology and the broader human and social sciences.

-1. Anthropology, as a knowledge capable of recovering the bottom-up perspective of human subjects involved in macro-processes of historical transformation, makes a fundamental contribution to the understanding of contemporary societies and the challenges they face;
+1. Critical Insight - As a discipline capable of capturing the bottom-up perspective of subjects within historical macro-processes, anthropology offers essential tools for understanding contemporary societies and the challenges they face.

-3. Dialogue with other disciplines is a fundamental component of anthropological reflection;
+3. Interdisciplinarity - Active dialogue with other academic disciplines is a cornerstone of anthropological inquiry.

-5. the autonomy and creative and analytical capacities of doctoral students contribute to the scientific innovation of the discipline.
+5. Scientific Contribution - The intellectual autonomy and analytical creativity of doctoral students are primary drivers of innovation within the discipline.

 Director